briangerard/briangerard.github.io/2019/05/scripting.practice.md

 ...of course, I will also admit that I am a bit biased toward the \*nix platforms.  `:)`

-That being said, t really comes down to where you will be using the language the majority of the time.
+That being said, it really comes down to where you will be using the language the majority of the time.
 If you are going to be working mostly on the \*nix side anyway, it would be better to learn there.
 There are idiosyncrasies on the M$ side that you probably don't want to have to un-learn when moving back.
 Mind you, there is definitely value in